supratim94336/SparkifyDataModel/README.md

 You can you use the test.ipynb notebook to query according to your needs

 ### Facts and Dimensions Tables:
 This database is built upon a star schema with songplays (as facts) table at the centre and users, songs, artists, time etc. (as dimensions) around it connected

+### About the data
+you can dump your user activity log files and song metadata files inside the data folder.
+The folder structure for metadata and user activity logs are already created.
+You just need to dump your files there

 ### Example Queries
 Once you are done setting up you can get started with some exciting queries like